utsav0/daily-dev-tips/src/pages/posts/hashnode-is-taking-over-the-world.md

 }
 ```

-A very straightforward rotating from 45 degrees to 0 and back.
+A very straightforward rotation from 45 degrees to 0 and back.
 I'm using the scaleY to invert because I started upside down and was too lazy to revert it 😂.

 The legs are a very similar approach, but they are longer, and the shoes are slightly different.